-An MTSU graduate who is putting her degree to use to promote her hometown will be the guest on the next “MTSU On the Record” radio program.
+An MTSU graduate who is putting her degree to use to promote her hometown was the guest on a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Cambre Godwin, co-creator of the inaugural Village Jubilee & Festival, will air from 6 to 6:30 a.m.
-Sunday, May 28, on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+Host Gina Logue’s interview with Cambre Godwin, co-creator of the inaugural Village Jubilee & Festival, first aired May 23 on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+You can listen to their conversation above.

 Godwin, a 2016 MTSU alumna with a degree in leisure, sport and tourism studies, teamed up with her friend Georgia Claire Varble to create the celebration.